 Georgia, and Atlanta in particular, are well known for their active nightlife, including a wide variety of adult entertainment options.
 Unfortunately, they’re also well known for their devastating levels of gun violence.
 All too often, these two things end up going together.

 If you’ve been shot at a strip club or gentlemen’s club, or if you’ve lost a loved one to such a shooting, you may have questions about your legal rights.
 Are strip clubs responsible for shootings?
 Are there assumed risks to attending a strip club?
 Is strip club security a legal requirement, and if so, what would be considered adequate security for a strip club?
+How can you file a wrongful death lawsuit?

 The short answer is that, yes, strip clubs do have a responsibility to provide whatever security they have reason to believe will be necessary for their patrons’ safety.
 Gun violence is not an assumed risk of visiting or working in a strip club; in fact, the high frequency of gun violence in strip clubs actually increases rather than decreases club owners’ legal responsibilities.
 Though every situation is unique, negligent security in a strip club is generally a valid reason for a lawsuit after a strip club shooting.